 What are the key considerations in the debate around assisted dying/assisted suicide?

 In December 2022 we launched an inquiry to examine different perspectives in the debate on assisted dying/assisted suicide.
-We want to deepen our understanding of the broad range of views on this topic and to examine evidence from jurisdictions where this practice is legal.
+We wanted to deepen our understanding of the broad range of views on this topic and to examine evidence from jurisdictions where this practice is legal.
+We set out to produce a report which would act as a comprehensive basis for future debate in either House of Parliament.
 To do this, we:

 - asked for written submissions in response to the terms of reference for the inquiry